midjourney/docs/README.md

 `--iw` — Adjusts the weight of the image URLs vs the text (0.5 weights images half and 2 weighs images twice as much)

-**Note**: There is currently no way to apply different weights to each image prompt.
+**Note**: There is currently no way to apply different weights to different image prompts.
 This will be addressed in the future.

 ### Advanced text weights